 This chapter is an analysis of some of the major issues of the existing literature on the credit management of commercial banks that have been explored and studied by different scholars.
-It is worth nothing that the greatest part of the existing literature on credit management is as a result of studies which were conducted in other countries thus the literature review is drawn from empirical survey of credit management practices.
+It is worth noting that the greatest part of the existing literature on credit management is as a result of studies which were conducted in other countries thus the literature review is drawn from empirical survey of credit management practices.
 Journals and textbooks with credit management.

-Credit policy are guidelines set by the lending institutions to established the features and rules for the types of credit product that it offers
+Credit policies are guidelines set by the lending institutions to establish the features and rules for the types of credit products that they offer.